WestleyArgentum/westleyargentum.github.io/README.md

 I love when creative and artistic work demands crazy engineering.

 At university I worked in close teams on independent games, built from scratch in C++.
-My 3rd year team and I were lucky enough to have our game Solstice win awards in the Tokyo Game Show's Sense of Wonder Night 2011 and the 2012 hóPLAY festival in Bilbao, Spain.
+My 3rd year team and I were lucky enough to have our game [Solstice](http://blog.westleyargentum.com/solstice-website) win awards in the Tokyo Game Show's Sense of Wonder Night 2011 and the 2012 hóPLAY festival in Bilbao, Spain.

 I then worked in a small team on architecting and implementing a distributed computation engine.
 Our goal was to support data scientists and developers working on interactive simulation and visualization projects.

-From there I went to Hacker School, where I focused on getting better at data science and journalism.
-I created libraries and visualizations using campaign finance data, and have since gotten some of my work published.
+From there I went to the [Recurse Center](https://www.recurse.com), where I focused on getting better at data science and journalism.
+I created libraries and visualizations using campaign finance data, and had some of my work published.

+Now I work at the [BuzzFeed Open Lab](https://www.buzzfeed.com/openlab) building tools for journalists.

 ### Programming Skills

-- __Proficient with:__ C++ (4+ years), C (2+ years), Julia (3+ years), JavaScript (3+ years), Python (1+ years)
+- __Proficient with:__ C++ (4+ years), C (2+ years), Julia (3+ years), JavaScript (4+ years), Python (1+ years)

 - __Some experience with:__ Objective C, Java, x86 Assembly, GLSL, SQL